 Atmospheric Composition

 Neptune's atmosphere is primarily made up of hydrogen (approximately 80%) and helium (approximately 19%).
-Methane, although present in smaller amounts (around 1.5%), plays a crucial role in giving Neptune its distinctive blue color.
+But methane, although present in smaller amounts (around 1.
+Still, 5%), has a big impact in giving Neptune its distinctive blue color.
 Methane absorbs red light from the sun, reflecting blue light back into space.

 In addition to these main components, Neptune's atmosphere contains trace amounts of other gases, such as ammonia, ethane, and acetylene.
 These compounds contribute to the complex chemical processes occurring within the atmosphere and influence the formation of clouds and hazes.